tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 Default plotting in R
 ---------------------

-Before using ggplot let us have a look at how to generate default plots in R.
+Before using ggplot2 let us have a look at how to generate default plots in R.

 First of all let us plot a histogram of the ``Sepal.Length``.